rajkumar20197/AWS_Cloud_Project_Career-Copilot/src/READ_ME_FIRST.md

 ## 📊 **Project Overview**

 ### **What It Does**

-"From graduation to dream job - automatically"
+"From graduation to dream job"

 1. Student enters graduation date
 2. AI scans job portals 24/7